vinuthanarayan217/hyde/_posts/2016-9-10-first-post.md

 Group Table and Access Table are used as inputs by Auth.
 Therefore, the information required in these tables has to be entered initially by the network administrator.

 Auth is a master entity that allows or rejects communication between two entities.
 It is also responsible for authenticating and authorizing an entity, generating and distributing DKs and SKs.
 Being a central command center, Auth by default becomes a prime target for attackers, therefore an Auth has to be a non resource-constrained device, withstanding all kinds of attacks on it.

+## Stages for Secure Communication

+For all the entities, secure communication takes place in three stages as shown in Figure 1.
+Consider an example of a client entity E1 wants to communicate with a server entity E2.
+Auth server entity must be running before the communication process starts.

+**1) Registration:** Auth verifies the identity and information of the entities and registers them.
+The entities become part of the network.
+Communication between each entity and Auth is secured using DKs.

+**2) Session Key Distribution:** E1 requests Auth to grant communication session with E2.
+If allowed, Auth creates a secure link between E1 and E2 by distributing a SK.

+**3) Communication:** Secure communication between E1 and E2 happens using SK.

+1) Registration Phase: Every entity has to register itself with Auth to become part of the communication network.
+The registration process is a two-step request-response sequence as shown in Figure 2.
+To register itself with Auth, an entity sends a message with registration request tag REQREG, its public information (i.e. entity name, group name, public key) and certificate

 The proposed communication architecture is implemented using Python and C languages.
 The python implementation targets non resource-constrained entities that have availability of Python 3.5 interpreter.
 The C implementation focuses on resource constraints and portability.
 The implementations use AES-CBC-128 and RSA-1024 as symmetric and asymmetric encryption algorithms, respectively.
 They use XORed double encryption of data for hash generation.